timescale/docs/promscale/monitoring-promscale.md

 1. On importing the dashboard select the `folder` to which you want to add the imported dashboard.
 1. Select the data source from which you want the dashboard to query the data.
-    * To visualize Promscale metrics select the `Prometheus` data source as `Prometheus` query endpoint You do not want to query Promsale's own dashboard using the Promscale query endpoint.
+    * To visualize Promscale metrics select the `Prometheus` data source and `Prometheus` query endpoint.
+      You do not want to query Promsale's own dashboard using the Promscale query endpoint.
       This avoids a single point of failure if Promscale isn't working as expected.